- Application Data Cache

 Cookies may be placed in your browser by third-party advertising companies when you view content off of our site (such as an embedded YouTube video) to help deliver the ads you see online.
 These “third-party cookies” may be used to “remember” parts of your online activities in order to deliver ads tailored to your interests.
 For example, if you read an article online about running, a cookie may be used to note your interest in running.
 As you continue to surf the web, you may see coupons to save money on running shoes.
-We do not allow any third parties to place cookies on our site for advertising purposes in any areas where a student or child using our service at home is logged into his or her account.
+We do not allow any third parties to place cookies on our site for advertising purposes in any areas where a student, learner or child using our service in the non-school context is logged into his or her account.

 Other similar technologies

 Other technologies are used for similar purposes as a cookie on other platforms where cookies are not available or applicable, such as the Advertising ID available on Android mobile devices and the Identifiers for Advertiser (“IDFA’) on iOS devices.
 Most modern mobile devices (iOS, Android, and Windows 10 and above) provide mobile advertising identifiers.
-These are randomly-generated numbers that are associated with your device that often come with options to reset the identifier and opt-out of advertising across apps (“Cross-App Advertising”).
+These are randomly-generated numbers that are associated with your device that often come with options to reset the identifier and opt-out of advertising across apps (“Cross-App Advertising”) and in some cases (such as with the IDFA) opt-in to advertising.
 They are included to provide advertisers a method to identify your devices without using a permanent device identifier, like your phone’s serial number.
-We do not use any of these technologies where a student or child using our service at home is logged into his or her account.
+We do not use any of these technologies where a student, learner or child using our service is logged into his or her account.

 Please see our Online Tracking Technologies Policy for more information.

-“De-Identified or De-Identified Data” is information that has all direct and indirect personal identifiers removed such that the data cannot reasonably be used to identify or contact a student.
+“De-Identified or De-Identified Data” is information that has all direct and indirect personal identifiers removed such that the data cannot reasonably be used to identify, describe, or contact an individual.
 This includes, but is not limited to, persistent unique identifiers, name, ID numbers, date of birth, and school ID.